 “That was when the world wasn’t so big and I could see everywhere.
 It was when my father was a hero and not a human.” — Markus Zusak

-He pondered the question inhaling another lungful of smoke.
+I asked if he had any regrets.
+If there was anything he would have liked to change in his life.
+I watched him ponder that question as he inhaled another lungful of smoke.
 “No,” he said as he paused tilting his head, and tapping the ashes off his ciggy.
-“Well— I don’t think so.
-I’ve had a pretty good life.”
-He nods slowly.
+“Well— I don’t think so,” he replied in his gritty voice.
+“I’ve had a pretty good life.”
+He nodded slowly.
 “A pretty good life.”
-And then he gives me a grin, weathered and worn.
-The familiar smile that all his friends and family loved, the one inviting you to smile along.
-And of course we all would.
-That was Alvin, my Dad in his final days.
+And then he offered me a grin, weathered and worn.
+The familiar smile that all his friends and family loved, the one that invited you to smile along.
+And of course a person would.
+That was Alvin, that was my Dad in his final days.
 Gil’s cinnamon buns for breakfast, a good cup of coffee, and his smoke.
 He was a simple man, satisfied with the abundance of ordinary things.
-Nothing fancy for him in his faded, flannel, thread bare, plaid shirt, his favourite attire— with of course a pocket to hold all the lighters he would inadvertently borrow when looking for a light.
+Nothing fancy for him in his faded flannel, thread bare, plaid shirt, his favourite attire— with of course a pocket to hold all the lighters he would inadvertently borrow when looking for a light.

 It’s a painful process watching your Dad whither away.
 He was my hero when I was young.
 I thought the sun choose him to shine on all day long.
 I remember being a bobbling child and following his light around just to feel it’s warmth.
-He walked with giant step, and towered over all things.
+He walked with giant steps, and towered over all things.
 He was the most handsome, athletic, brilliant Dad that anyone could ever wish for.
 I felt bad for all the other kids with ordinary Dads.

 As age often does, there came a time I saw my Dad as a mortal.
 He struggled, but he did the best he could.
 He taught us the basics to succeed in life.
 First and foremost, he instilled a strong work ethic in his girls— Holy Hannah— the work ethic.
 Later in life Dad said, “I know I was hard on all you girls, but it’s important to do a good job.”

-Growing up on the farm Dad taught us how to drive, disc, rake hay, give a strong left hook, hammer, paint, shoot, fish, and run the grain auger while keeping our body parts safe.
-He taught me to skidoo—but I missed the part on avoiding trees.
+Growing up on the farm our Dad taught us how to drive, disc, rake hay, give a strong left hook, hammer, paint, shoot, fish, and run the grain auger while keeping our body parts safe.
+He taught us to skidoo—but I missed the lesson on avoiding trees.
 He taught us how to dance to the oldies, the jive.
 I may have kicked my sisters inadvertently.
 He schooled us on poker, and how to lose the entire contents of your piggy bank at poker.
 All great lessons.

 When he became a grandfather, he literally beamed when spending time with his grandkids, a sunflower would have swivelled on it’s stalk to follow the glow in his heart.